michalsom/netflix-scope/README.md

 ## Installation

-- npm install
+- 'npm install'
-- get your free API keys for: <a href="https://rapidapi.com/unogs/api/unogs"> uNoGS </a>, <a href="https://www.omdbapi.com/apikey.aspx"> OMDb  </a>.
+- get your free API keys for: <a href="https://rapidapi.com/unogs/api/unogs"> uNoGS </a>, <a href="https://rapidapi.com/unogs/api/unogsng"> uNoGS NG  </a>.
 - insert your API keys to /routes/index.js and /routes/movie.js
-- node demo
+- 'node demo'

 ## License